mrjones2014/barbar.nvim/README.md

 " Enable/disable close button
 let bufferline.closable = v:true

-" Excludes buffers from the tabline let bufferline.exclude_ft = ['javascript'] let bufferline.exclude_name = ['package.json']
+" Excludes buffers from the winbar let bufferline.exclude_ft = ['javascript'] let bufferline.exclude_name = ['package.json']

 " Enable/disable icons
-" if set to 'buffer_number', will show buffer number in the tabline " if set to 'numbers', will show buffer index in the tabline " if set to 'both', will show buffer index and icons in the tabline " if set to 'buffer_number_with_icon', will show buffer number and icons in the tabline let bufferline.icons = v:true
+" if set to 'buffer_number', will show buffer number in the winbar " if set to 'numbers', will show buffer index in the winbar " if set to 'both', will show buffer index and icons in the winbar " if set to 'buffer_number_with_icon', will show buffer number and icons in the winbar let bufferline.icons = v:true

 " Sets the icon's highlight group.